v2fly/v2fly-github-io/docs/en_US/config/protocols/http.md

 }
 ```

-(V2Ray 4.21.0+)
+(Since v4.21.0)

 :::tip
-It should be noted that although `http outbound` can be used as a configuration for external access, the `http proxy` protocol does not encrypt the transmission, which is not suitable for transmission over the public network, and because it does not support UDP transmission, the core functions will be limited (Routing's DNS queries may not be available).
-The more meaningful usage of `http outbound` is that under special circumstances, you can only use `http proxy` to access the internal network externally, as a pre-proxy for connecting to proxy servers for other protocols (see `ProxySettingsObject` of `OutboundObject`) .
-In addition, because `http proxy` can only proxy the TCP protocol, none of the UDP protocols can pass.
+Note that although outbound HTTP can be used as a configuration for external access, the HTTP protocol is not encrypted and is thus not suitable for usage over public networks.
+Additionally, because HTTP does not support UDP routing, it will limit available networking functionality for supplementary protocols (DNS queries are unavailable for example).
+A more meaningful use of outbound HTTP is in special cases, where only an HTTP proxy can be used to access an internal network from an external connection, as a pre-proxy for connections of other protocol connections (see `OutboundObject`'s `ProxySettingsObject`).
 :::

-(V2Ray 4.21.1+)
+(Since v4.21.1)

 :::tip
-In version 4.20.0, http outbound was introduced as the pre-proxy usage of other protocols, and it lacked support for TLS configuration.
-In the 4.21.1 patch version, the `security` and `tlsSettings` in `streamSettings` remain effective.
-In the current usage of front proxy, three protocol methods such as vmess/tcp, vmess/tcp-tls and shadowsocks can be used.
-The usage of front proxy for other transmission protocols needs to be developed and supported in subsequent versions.
+Since v4.20.0, outbound HTTP was added as a pre-proxy for other protocols, albeit lacking support for TLS configurations.
+From v4.21.1 onwards, HTTP will also inherits the effect of `security` and `tlsSettings` in `streamSettings`.
+Currently, protocols VMESS/TCP, VMESS/TCP-TLS, and Shadowsocks can be used for such a pre-proxy, and pre-proxy usage of other transport protocols are pending implementation in future versions.
 :::

 > `servers`: array

-HTTP proxy server configuration, if you configure more than one, use (RoundRobin) circularly.
+An array of HTTP proxies to use.
+If multiple items are present, they are picked round-robin.

 > `address`: string

-HTTP proxy server address, required.
+Remote HTTP proxy server address.
+Required.

 > `port`: int

-HTTP proxy server port, required.
+Remote HTTP proxy server port.
+Required.

 > `user`: \[[AccountObject](#accountobject)\]

-An array, each element in the array is a user account.
-The default value is empty.
+An array of credentials , each element of which is an [AccountObject](#AccountObject).
+Optional, default is no authentication.